 Scientist-in-Charge, Central National Herbarium, Botanical Survey of India, P. O. Botanic Garden, Howrah 711 103, West Bengal.
-Fax: (033) 2668 6226; Phone: (033) 26683235, Email: shyambiswa[at]bsi[dot]gov[dot]in; kkarthigeyan[at]bsi[dot]gov[dot]in

-Adequate measure should, however, be taken while packing the specimens because they often break during the process of transit.
-Specimens which have not been properly processed will be destroyed.
+Phone: (033) 26683235 Adequate measures should, however, be taken while packing the specimens because they often break during the process of transit.
+Specimens that have not been properly processed will be destroyed.

 The information given, so far, is applicable only for Angiosperms.
-Other plant specimens belonging to Gymnosperms, Pteridophytes, Fungi, Algae, etc. may also be identified / authenticated subject to availability of experts working in these plant groups.
+Other plant specimens belonging to Gymnosperms, Pteridophytes, Fungi, Algae, etc. may also be identified / authenticated subject to the availability of experts working in these plant groups.

-It is advisable that collections from Bihar, Jharkhand and West Bengal are to be sent to CNH, but specimens collected from other regions should be sent for identification / authentication at first to the respective Regional Centres of BSI from whose territorial jurisdiction the plants have been collected.
+It is advisable that collections from Bihar, Jharkhand and West Bengal are to be sent to CNH, but specimens collected from other regions should be sent for identification/ authentication at first to the respective Regional Centres of BSI from whose territorial jurisdiction the plants have been collected.

 The postal addresses, contact numbers and email IDs of the Regional Centres are given as follows:

 Scientist, In-Charge, Botanical Survey of India, Andaman & Nicobar Regional Centre, P.O.
 No.: 692, Haddo, Port Blair 744 102, South Andaman.
+Phone: (03192) 233224 Territorial jurisdiction: Andaman & Nicobar Islands.